Zakinator123/Gear-Tracker/README.md

 - Need to address the issue of consumable gear???
 - Create a ‘maintenance log’ for all pieces of gear.
 - Gear entries should have an option to attach a thumbnail image (helpful for identifying ropes, which cannot be reliably tagged or numbered)
+- Need to add INNER JOIN to Flask API to get member phone numbers.